Fellowships

 • Provide the Laurel School community, particularly students, with access to the fellow and their cutting-edge work.

-• Publish a research brief based on their dissertation topic through LCRG’s press.
+• Publish a research brief based on their dissertation topic through Laurel’s Center for Research for Girls’ press.

 The fellow will be asked to provide two online class sessions per semester for Laurel students and/or faculty.
 The fellow may also make themselves available to students interested in their fields of study or to student organizations related to their research.
 There also may be opportunities for speaking engagements with the broader Laurel community.